University governanceStatutory Advisory Committee on Safety and Occupational Health

 SACSOH meets three times per year to fulfil its remit and carry out the following:

-• Provide a mechanism for the effective consultation with all staff through the Trade Union Health and Safety representatives on matters affecting their health, safety and wellbeing
+• Provide a mechanism for the effective consultation with all staff through the Trade Union Health and Safety representatives and other staff representatives on matters affecting their health, safety and wellbeing;

-2. The Director of Safety, Health and Wellbeing
+2. The Director of Safety, Wellbeing and Resilience;

 5. The Chief People Officer